dan-reznik/MP-header_has_diff_separators/README.md

 | manno  | 2002-06-23 |   1.83 | 85.4 |
 | weirdo | 2003-07-24 |   1.93 | 91.3 |

-# Solution2: replace separators on first line only
+# Solution 2: replace wrong separators on first line in entire file

-Just make sure file does not contain any other “|”
+warning: make sure file does not contain any other “|”

 ``` r
 df_sensei2 <- read_file(fname1) %>%